KingsleyXW/Movie_Recommendation_System/README.md

 ## Data Structure
 The following code indicates how I retrieve data, preprocess data and storage.
 Note, during the course of interactive selection.
-The user better select year within the recommendation range which 2000~2020 to access the existed cache data, Or he might wait over 20 min till the preprcessing finished due to huge amount of data
+The user better select year within the recommendation range which is 2000~2020 to access the existed cache data, Or he might wait over 20 min till the preprcessing finished due to huge amount of data

 ```
 def movie_data_preprocessing(search_term, release_year, rating_threshold, time_length):